anetczuk/ros-diagram-tools/README.md

 # ROS diagram tools

-Generate various aspects of *Robot Operating System* workspace in form of diagrams and graphs.
+Generate various aspects of *Robot Operating System* workspace in form of diagrams, graphs and interactive views.
 To produce results package uses *Grpahviz* and *PlanutUML* diagram tools.

 Package can produce following diagrams: